Find a Qualified Attorney Near You

 What if I’m a Part-Time Worker?

-Part-time workers can still get workers' comp benefits.
-The amount might be less because it depends on your wages, which are likely lower than a full-time worker.
+Part-time workers can still receive workers’ comp benefits.
+The amount depends on your wages, which are likely lower than those of a full-time worker, so it may be less.

-There is a time limit to file a claim called a "statute of limitations."
-This limit can be different in each state for different types of injuries.
-It's essential to report your injury quickly and state your claim immediately.
+There is a time limit for filing a claim, known as a statute of limitations.
+This limit varies by state for different types of injuries.
+Report your injury and state your claim immediately.

 What Are Death Benefits?

-Unfortunately, the injury or illness sometimes results in death.
-Death benefits are a type of workers' compensation benefit paid to the dependents of a worker who dies because of a job-related injury or illness.
-These benefits can include payments to replace the worker's lost wages and to cover funeral expenses.
+In some cases, the injury or illness results in death.
+Death benefits are a type of workers’ compensation benefit paid to the dependents of a worker who dies because of a job-related injury or illness.
+These benefits can include payments to help replace the worker’s lost wages and to cover funeral expenses.
 The exact amount and eligibility depend on the laws of your state.

-Do I Need a Lawyer to File a Workers' Compensation Claim?
+Do I Need a Lawyer To File a Workers’ Comp Claim?

 Confused by the Workers’ Compensation Process?
 An Attorney Can Help